-Consumers will be required to make certain certifications upon signing up for Lifeline and each year after that, including that:
+Subscribers will be required to make certain certifications at the time of signing up for Lifeline, and each year after that, including:

 - The subscriber provided proof of eligibility, if required to do so;

-- The information contained in the Lifeline application is true and correct to the best of the consumer's knowledge and that providing false or fraudulent information to receive Lifeline benefits is punishable by law;
+- The information contained in the Lifeline application is true and correct to the best of the subscriber's knowledge and that providing false or fraudulent information to receive Lifeline benefits is punishable by law;

-- The consumer must acknowledge that he or she may be required to re-certify continued eligibility for Lifeline, and the subscriber will likely lose his or her Lifeline benefit if he or she fails to recertify.
+- The subscriber must acknowledge that he or she may be required to recertify continued eligibility for Lifeline, and the subscriber will likely lose his or her Lifeline benefit if he or she fails to recertify.

-The subscriber will also be required to provide certain information to the phone company or a state agency (depending how consumers in their state sign up for Lifeline), including:
+The subscriber will also be required to provide certain information to the phone company or a state agency (depending how subscribers in their state sign up for Lifeline), including:

-- Name and address information – Consumers who do not have a permanent residential address must provide a temporary address, which cannot be a P.O.
+- Name and address information – Subscribers who do not have a permanent residential address must provide a temporary address, which cannot be a P.O.
 Box.
-If a consumer resides at a temporary address, the telephone service provider or state agency may require confirmation of the address;
+If a subscriber resides at a temporary address, the telephone service provider or state agency may require confirmation of the address;

-- Date of birth and the last 4 digits of the consumer's Social Security Number;
+- Date of birth and the last 4 digits of the subscriber's Social Security Number or Tribal Identification Number;

-- Consumers participating in the Lifeline program must notify the telephone service provider within 30 days if the consumer moves;
+- A Subscriber participating in the Lifeline program must notify the telephone service provider within 30 days if the subscriber moves;

-- Consumers participating in the Lifeline program must notify the telephone service provider within 30 days if the consumer is no longer eligible for Lifeline.
+- A Subscriber participating in the Lifeline program must notify the telephone service provider within 30 days if the subscriber is no longer eligible for Lifeline.

 Frequently Asked Questions About the Lifeline Program

 Am I Eligible?
 To see if you are eligible, use the Lifeline Eligibility Pre-Screening Tool on the Universal Service Administrative (USAC) website at www.lifelinesupport.org.

 How Do I Enroll?
 Apply for Lifeline through a Lifeline Program provider in your state or designated state agency.
 To locate a Lifeline provider in your state go to www.lifelinesupport.org.